 Our Approach to Treating Advanced Heart Failure

-Our advanced heart failure specialists work as a team to evaluate, diagnose and treat advanced-stage heart failure.
+Through our Advanced Heart Failure Program, our team of experts evaluate, diagnose and treat advanced-stage heart failure.
 We work to identify the underlying cause, level of disease severity and most effective treatment options — tailoring our assessments to your specific condition and unique circumstances.

-If end-stage heart failure is reached and a heart replacement is needed, the team at Houston Methodist has a remarkable track record performing numerous heart transplants and implanting mechanical heart pumps.
+If end-stage heart failure is reached and heart replacement is needed, the team at Houston Methodist has a remarkable track record performing numerous heart transplants.
 In fact, we’re a leading transplant site in the U.S., performing more than 1,000 heart transplants since 1968.
-This often enables our experts to provide hope to people with complex conditions who otherwise would have no options.
+This often allows our experts to provide hope to people with complex conditions who otherwise would have no options.